Shaman is the title for the novel by Kim Stanley Robinson published by Orbit in September 2013. 456 pages.

 Resting, recovering.
 Thorn is tormented by Click's ghost.
 They miss the eight-eight festival.
 Loon makes better snowshoes to give to the northeners as compensation for Elga.
 Next spring, they give Click a proper burial.
 In the festival, the Wolf pack and the northereners settle their dispute, arbitrated by corroborators.
 Elga gives birth to a baby girl.
 The pack is torn with disagreements and also because it is getting too large; discussions of splitting into two packs.
 Thorn falls ill for a long time and eventually dies.

-Soon after Thorn's death, Loon goes deep into the cave and paints, a group of horses, to his great satisfaction; his fire goes out and he has to find his way out in complete darkness.
+Soon after Thorn's death, Loon goes deep into the cave and paints, a group of horses, to his great satisfaction; his fire goes out and he has to find his way out in complete darkness (using a bear skull in the process).
 The pack separates in two, with Loon serving as both groups' shaman.
 Loon has a final vision of Thorn; Loon starts teaching his son Lucky in the ways of the shaman.

 Loon: orphaned, raised by Heather and Thorn.
 His father Tulik was Thorn's real apprentice.